morbificagent/onenote-mcp/README.md

 - Make sure `package.json` has `"type": "module"` for ES modules
 - Run `npm install` to ensure all dependencies are installed
 - If specific modules are complained about, install them directly: `npm install <module-name>`

+## Credits

+This project builds upon the [azure-onenote-mcp-server](https://github.com/ZubeidHendricks/azure-onenote-mcp-server) by Zubeid Hendricks, with a focus on simplifying the authentication process and providing more straightforward examples.

 ## License